-Traditionally, sports betting in Japan is operated by the public or semi-public sector in respect of only four sports: horseracing, track cycling, motorboat racing and motorcycle racing.
+- · motorboat racing; and - · motorcycle racing.

 In 2021, it was reported by the Financial Times that the Japanese government secretly began discussions surrounding the legalisation of sports betting (in respect of baseball and football, the two most popular sports in Japan) because professional sports industries/organisations and athletes have suffered enormous economic damage due to the COVID-19 pandemic.

-Concurrently, the sports business subcommittee of the Liberal and Democratic Party, the ruling party, published a proposal titled "aiming to make the sports industry a growth industry" in which they urged the Ministry of Economy, Trade and Industry and the Japan Sports Agency to discuss the efficient use of sports betting, considering that gambling contributes to an increase in tax revenue and develops industries in Europe and the US.
-The professional baseball and professional football industries and certain pro-sports betting companies such as Rakuten, CyberAgent and Mixi have been lobbying the Japanese government for years to deregulate sports betting, insisting that potential betting revenue in respect of Japanese sports has been outflowed abroad, though such revenue should remain in Japan.
+Concurrently, the sports business subcommittee of the Liberal and Democratic Party, the ruling party, published a proposal titled "Aiming to make the sports industry a growth industry", in which they urged the Ministry of Economy, Trade, and Industry and the Japan Sports Agency to discuss the efficient use of sports betting, considering that gambling contributes to an increase in tax revenue and develops industries in Europe and the US.
+The professional baseball and professional football industries and certain pro-sports betting companies such as Rakuten, CyberAgent, and Mixi have been lobbying the Japanese government for years to deregulate sports betting, insisting that potential betting revenue in respect of Japanese sports has been outflowed abroad, though such revenue should remain in Japan.
 In December 2020, the Japan Association of New Economy, a business lobbying body represented by Hiroshi Mikitani, founder of Rakuten, published a proposal for legalising sports betting.
 As a backdrop, in 2018, sports betting was legalised in the US and has seen remarkable success.
 Such overseas news has ignited discussions in Japan in relation to the legalisation of sports betting.

-Question of Legalisation of Sports Betting
+Question of legalisation of sports betting

-In June 2022, it was reported by a newspaper that a study group within the Ministry of Economy, Trade and Industry made a draft proposal for legalising sports betting and the Japan Sports Agency established the Sports Future Development Council, which should have begun intensive discussion over liberalising sports betting.
+In June 2022, it was reported by a newspaper that a study group within the Ministry of Economy, Trade, and Industry made a draft proposal for legalising sports betting and the Japan Sports Agency established the Sports Future Development Council, which should have begun intensive discussion over liberalising sports betting.
 While the Liberal and Democratic Party admitted that various discussions had been taking place within the party, it emphasised that it will be important to make a firm scheme (including identifying an entity to run the operation and demonstrating how the profits and other money are to be distributed) that will be acceptable to the people.
 Most other political parties criticised the move and asked for thorough prudent discussion over the pros and cons of liberalising sports betting, in particular from the viewpoint of concern over its potential to increase gambling problems and promote unjust rigging.